zupzup/winka/README.md

 ## TODO

 * Create a separate text input field
-    * Create a blinking cursor at the end of the text
     * scroll field to the right on entering text
+* refactor clean up blinking logic
 * Create "success" notification on clicking submit with the entered text
 * Refactor fontsystem to use global (once cell, arc, lock)
 * refactor to not use booleans as fields and arguments, use enum types as arguments, or Option